 I think it’s another 40 percent, or whatever, of Christians—many pastors, priests—who said they don’t believe in the resurrection.
 You don’t believe in the resurrection!
 Paul says, “If Christ isn’t risen, we are yet in our sins.”
 There’s no hope.

 So you can’t just make up a religion and call it Christianity.
 So when we are to earnestly contend for the faith, there are certain parameters, there are certain bounds—you can’t go outside of this.
 You can’t say, “Well, I think Jesus was a good man.”
 He’s not a good man because He claimed to be God, and a good man doesn’t claim to be God.
 He’s either an egomaniac, you know, or he is insane—doesn’t know what he’s talking about.
 He is only a good man if He is who He claimed to be, and that is God, the only Savior, the Judge of all the universe.

 Tom: And, Dave, I find it interesting to talk about Paul back in the first century—there have been those in the church that really have contended for the faith, and I’m thinking about A.W.
 Tozer.
 I remember him writing one time that he had preached his way out of a number of pulpits in different churches…

 Dave: I think he said almost every pulpit in North America wouldn’t have him back.

 Dave: Very good.
 Yeah, well said.
 We are to earnestly contend for the faith.
-We are not to be contentious, Tom.
+We’re not to be contentious, Tom.
 There are a lot of people who are contentious.
 I don’t want to talk with someone that all they want to do is argue.
 If you see a couple of people arguing, neither one is listening to the other, generally.
-They are just waiting for their opportunity to get in their theory, or whatever it is.
+They are just waiting for their opportunity to get in their theory or whatever it is.